gbraad/mscrolls-brahman/ifi/ifi.md

 * `name: "filepath"`

 * `duration: int`
-   play for `int` milliseconds.
+   play `int` times.
 A value of 0 means; stop playing any existing sounds.
-A value of `-n` means play for `n` loops.
+A value of `-1` means play continuous loop.

+* `channel: int`
+   _Optional_.
+Specify audio channel, default to 0.

 ## Save and Load